 The first stage of the Enterprising Libraries programme saw the British Library, in partnership with the UK Intellectual Property Office, the Department for Communities and Local Government and the Arts Council, working with six core city libraries in Birmingham, Leeds, Manchester, Sheffield, Liverpool and Newcastle.
 They established a co-branded network of Business and Intellectual Property (IP) Centres to support the government's innovation-driven growth agenda.
 The aim of developing these centres was to make their resources more widely available throughout the country.

-The grant programme for local libraries was the second stage of the Enterprising Libraries project.
+The grant programme for local libraries was the second stage of the Enterprising Libraries programme.
 It developed partnerships between local libraries who were successful in applying for this commissioned grant and core city libraries, thereby spreading business and intellectual property expertise into wider communities.

 For those libraries that received funding through the Enterprising Libraries programme, the Business and IP Centre national network will provide: a core support infrastructure; branding and expertise around, for example, database licenses; international and national company information; provision of networking areas; webinars; and masterclasses.

 The second stage was additional funding from the Department for Communities and Local Government and the Arts Council, announced in March 2015, that they would dedicate £400,000 funding to support the British Library's ambition to transform UK city libraries into hubs for small businesses and entrepreneurs.
 The British Library also made a contribution of £253,000 in cash and non-cash resources.